-- Model misspecification: if the world is not Cobb-Douglas... - Part of the variation due to specification error; - Also the specification error might change with the level of development or even with the level of reallocation in the economy. - Wedges are not an innocent assumption. - Peters (2011) constructs a model similar to Acemoglu-Akcigit we saw earlier in the lectures, with endogenous markups due to differences between leader and follower in that sector. - Sectors with greater markup will appear as if they have greater wedges-identification problem: monopoly markups and wedges are indistinguishable. - What about innovation and endogenous productivity?
+- Model misspecification: if the world is not Cobb-Douglas... - Part of the variation due to specification error some firms/sectors have a different elasticity, which will show up as differences in TFP; - Also the specification error might change with the level of development or even with the level of reallocation in the economy.